 Ackley, formerly of Stratford, lived with his father.
 His mother is deceased.

-The law firm of Koskoff, Koskoff & Bieder, with offices in Bridgeport, Danbury and New Haven, has served the public for more than 60 years.
+The law firm of Koskoff, Koskoff & Bieder, has served the public for more than 60 years.
 Koskoff’s team of trial lawyers handles cases for individuals, groups and businesses who have suffered serious personal injury or loss from accidents, negligence, malpractice or civil rights violations.